Over the course of the past decade, the role of a project manager (PM) has shifted and become very desirable.

 - Main project management methodologies that are used in those industries.

-- Popular project management software and tools that PMs praise and use.
+- Popular project management software and day planner tools that PMs praise and use.
+Also task organizer online and time organizers by Bordio are also really useful for project managers.

 Once you’ve figured out the basics, you will feel more confident and also have a better idea of where exactly you want to go and what you would like to do there.